antpb/three-object-viewer/readme.txt

 == Changelog ==
+= 1.0.2 =
+Fix: Environment block settings were not respected on the front end.
+Should be good now!
+Fix: range controls in the Environment block were in a broken flex.

 = 1.0.1 =
 Environment blocks without a OMI collider will be treated as a trimesh collider.
 This means that every item used in the Environment block will be collidable/walkable.